relvacode/flask-microservice/README.md

     docker run -d -v /path/to/project:/app -p 80:80 relvacode/flask-microservice

-uWSGI will automatically reload the Python application after a change is detected
+uWSGI will automatically reload the Python application after a change is detected (20 second interval).

+### ONBUIILD

+Use this in your Dockerfile:

+    FROM relvacode/flask-microservice

+When your image is built it will add the build context to `/app` and install any apt and pip dependencies.

 ## Stack Overview